Fergie (singer): Philanthropy

-Fergie has supported many charity organizations such as Habitat For Humanity, Lopez Family Foundation, Red Cross, Stand Up To Cancer, The Trevor Project and Treatment Action Campaign.
+Fergie has supported charity organizations such as Habitat For Humanity, Lopez Family Foundation, Red Cross, Stand Up To Cancer, The Trevor Project and Treatment Action Campaign.
 In April 2011, Fergie and the Black Eyed Peas teamed up with children's clothing brand P.S. from Aeropostale to design a charity T-shirt that will benefit the band's Peapod Foundation.

+In April 2013, Fergie received the "Always Next, Forever Now" award from Logo TV in recognition of her work in the LGBT community.
+On March 20, 2014, as Avon Foundation's global brand ambassador, Fergie announced the launch of a new global initiative, the Justice Institute on Gender-Based Violence, with Avon Foundation, Vital Voices, and the U.S. Department of State in Washington, D.C.
+The public-private initiative aims to improve the enforcement of laws around the globe protecting victims of domestic and gender violence.

-In 2020, 100 percent of the proceeds from Fergie Footwear's holiday shoe were donated to Dress For Success.
+In 2020, 100 percent of the proceeds from Fergie Footwear's holiday shoe were donated to Dress For Success, a global nonprofit organization that provides professional attire for low-income women.